manjymon/UP2019/exercises/03 - Loops/problems.md

 ## 08

+Given 2 natural numbers a and b, calculate their greatest common divisor

+## 09

 Given a non-negative integer n followed by n other numbers, check if the numbers form a monotonic sequence

-## 09
+## 10

 Given a non-negative integer n followed by n other integers that form a sequence, find the length of the longest contiguous strictly increasing subsequence

-## 10
+## 11

 Given an integer, output it as a product of prime numbers